MaibornWolff/private-ens/README.md

 #### Registrar
 Since the registry contains only basic access control (only the owner of a node can create subnodes, initially the deployer owns the root node) it only allows manual domain allocation.
 Fortunately, contracts can also own nodes.
-This means we can set up a registrar contract as the owner of the "eth" node in the registry which enables it to distribute subnodes such as "test.eth".
+This means we can set up a registrar contract as the owner of a node, e.g. "eth", in the registry which enables it to distribute subdomains such as "test.eth".
 It allows us to have custom, on-chain logic which governs domain allocation.
 Once we own a (sub-)node we are free to repeat this process and set up another registrar.
 If you are part of the 'test' organisation you could register 'test.eth' and let it point to your custom registrar which only allows certified members of your organisation to claim subdomains such as 'bob.test.eth'.